Are you an Incest Survivor

 Message to your Inner Child

-After the abuse I felt like someone who had narrowly escaped extinction because I had somehow survived events so catastrophic to my sense of Self that I wandered through life with no sense of my I AM Self, spiritual gifts or purpose for 28 years.
-In fact, I had no concious memory of the abuse til 28.
+I had no conscious memory of the abuse til 28.
+After I remembered, in a healing session with a gifted healer, I could understand why I had so often felt like someone who had narrowly escaped extinction, and why I had so much uncertainty about life, love, others.
+I had somehow survived events so catastrophic to my sense of Self that I wandered through life from age 4 to age 28, with practically no sense of my I AM Self, spiritual gifts or purpose.

-I had no real life either, and that is not an exaggeration.
+I had no real life, and that is not an exaggeration.
 I was numb inside and intensely focused on distraction, anything that would keep me from feeling ... whatever it was I could sense I would feel if I stopped long enough.
 All my energy was consumed with tamping down a memory which was, at that time, too painful to remember.
-Wounded and alone, I hid the child within until there was a safe space to let her express what had happened.
+Wounded and alone, no matter how many people I was with, I hid the child within until there was a safe space to let her express what had happened.

 Inside the Circle of an Incest Survivor Group: